gerekper/ganjaking/wp-content/plugins/perfmatters/readme.txt

 * Updated EDD plugin updater class which will now allow for WordPress auto-update support.
 * Removed option to Defer Inline JavaScript which is now being replaced by the new Delay JavaScript option.
 * Adjusted Script Manager hook priority for better compatibility.
-* Compatability fix to the DOM Monitoring lazy load option.
+* Compatibility fix to the DOM Monitoring lazy load option.
 * Added compatibility fix for jQuery fitVids to lazy loading function.
 * Fixed an issue where lazy loading was attempting to run on AMP pages.